 Killer Controversy: Why Orcas Should No Longer be Kept in Captivity

-This PDF document discusses the dangers of keeping orcas in captivity.
-It discusses the dangers to both the animals and to the trainers who care for them.
+Prepared by Naomi A. Rose, Ph.D., this document discusses the dangers of keeping orcas in captivity to both the animals and to the trainers who care for them.
 The report reviews concerns, such as high mortality rates of captive orcas, increased risk of infection, high mortality rates of infants, stress and increased aggression toward one another and humans.
 The document cites four human deaths since the first orca kept in captivity in 1964.
 These deaths are in comparison to zero deaths and only minor, non-intentional injury caused by orcas in the wild.

 A fun and highly informative spoof on the Miami Seaquarium's website.
 Lots of great material here.